 In Albury and then after he moved to Melbourne, Jon showed his work in small local shows.
 He did some illustration work for local bands, events and festivals and even painted a few small murals for local venues, but he found illustrating other people’s ideas painful, as he couldn’t separate himself from his work.
 Art had always been such a personal and intimate practise for Jon, so it seemed illustration wasn’t for him.

-In 2002 he exhibited his first Toddlerpede sculpture in a group exhibition at the Albury Regional Art Gallery called Boys Room.
-This was the first of a series that became his most widely known body of work: during this period his Toddlerpedes frequently went viral on the Internet (see more on this below).
+In 2002 he exhibited his first Toddlerpillar sculpture in a group exhibition at the Albury Regional Art Gallery called Boys Room.
+This was the first of a series that became his most widely known body of work: during this period his Toddlerpillars frequently went viral on the Internet (see more on this below).
 They were also published in a number of art books and magazines.
-(See bulleted list at bottom.)

-While Jon’s profile had grown with the notoriety of his Toddlerpedes, images of them were frequently shared online with no credit, so most people who encountered Toddlerpedes had no idea who had created them.
-While this bothered Jon at the beginning, he gradually came to accept that they belonged to the Internet.
-The series was abandoned in 2011 when Jon grew tired of playing with dolls and decided to dedicate more time to drawing and painting.
+While Jon’s profile had grown with the notoriety of his Toddlerpillars, images of them were frequently shared online with no credit, so most people who encountered Toddlerpillars had no idea who had created them.
+While this bothered Jon at the beginning, he gradually came to accept that his babies had grown up and left home and had taken on a life of their own.
+Jon created his last Toddlerpillar sculpture in 2011 and decided to move on and dedicate more time to drawing and painting.

-Jon Beinart with the Mother of all Toddlerpedes (2009)
+Jon Beinart with the Mother of all Toddlerpillars (2009)